At a glance

 Workman is still a real switch from QWERTY, but it usually feels more pragmatic than the most radical modern alternatives because the punctuation layer stays familiar.

 The point of Workman is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if zero switch cost and universal familiarity matter most.
 Move to Workman if you want an ergonomic alternative but still value ordinary shortcuts and a less radical symbol story.